mahesh430/aws-solutions-architect-associate-notes/README.md

 - For routing to S3 bucket // Elastic load balancer use A record with ALIAS.
 - For routing to RDS instance use CNAME with NO ALIAS // without ALIAS.

+A - Routes taffic to IPV4 address and some aws servies AAA - Routes traffic to IPV6 address and some aws services CNAME - Routes traffic to anothr domain name nd some awws services

 ALIAS only supports the following services —
 - API Gateway
 - VPC interface endpoint